JeffGeissler/practical_AI_Automation/README.md

-# practical_iOS_auto
+# practical_AI_Automation

 Practical iOS automation framework for building powerful workflows without publishing to the App Store.
 This project enables iOS users to create sophisticated automation by combining Apple Shortcuts with a Python backend service.

 ## Overview

-**practical_iOS_auto** is a distributed automation system that leverages Apple's Shortcuts app to trigger custom logic running on a Python service.
+**practical_AI_auto** is a distributed automation system that leverages Apple's Shortcuts app to trigger custom logic running on a Python service.
 Instead of being limited to App Store distribution, this approach provides flexibility to run custom automation workflows locally or in the cloud.

 ## Architecture